thatmlopsguy/thatmlopsguy.github.io/content/predictions.md

 - [ ] [2024] By the end of this century, the Earth's global average surface temperature will increase to 2.7°C above the average for the pre-industrial comparison period of 1880-1920.
 Overall consensus from the scientific community that several key climate tipping points have been exceeded, including the Greenland Ice Sheet, West Antarctic Ice Sheet, and Atlantic Meridional Overturning
     Circulation [(esd25)][6].
 As a result, the Earth system appears to be locked onto a ["Hothouse Earth"](https://www.pnas.org/doi/10.1073/pnas.1810141115) trajectory.
+You can check the [Planetary Health Check](https://www.planetaryhealthcheck.org/).
 - [ ] [2025] By the end of 21st century, the Arctic Ocean will be free of sea ice for several months each summer [(col25)][5].

 ## On energy/food systems

 - [ ] [2024] Global oil production will reach all time maximum of 105 million barrels per day (mb/d).
-- [ ] [2024] Global energy mix will continue to be until mid-century based on fossil fuels (+50%), with a large increase in gas produciton and small decrease in oil.
+Global energy mix will continue to be until mid-century based on fossil fuels (+50%), with a large increase in gas produciton and small decrease in oil [(BloombergNEF25)][7].
 - [ ] [2025] Decline in urban water availability in most parts of the world.

 ## on biodiversity